-This is a basic Gluten-Free Chia Pudding recipe with almonds and it is oh so easy to make.
+This is a basic Vegan chia seed pudding recipe with almonds and it is oh so easy to make.
 Mix the ingredients together and put them in the frig and eat in the morning.

 Basic chia seed pudding is what I’ve been having for dessert and breakfast pretty much all day every day for the past couple of weeks.
 But I’m going, to be honest with you, it wasn’t always like that, for me chia pudding was a strange thing and I never quite found a recipe that was really good.
 Until this one.